Q: When and How Should I Sign Up for Workers’ Comp Insurance?

 Workers’ compensation insurance coverage as you grow

 As a company grows, it creates a history with regard to workplace safety.
-This safety or claims history—the ration of workers’ compensation claims to payroll—becomes a company’s “experience modification rating” which directly impacts its workers’ compensation insurance cost.
+This safety or claims history—the ration of workers’ compensation claims to payroll—becomes a company’s experience modification rating, which as shown in the above formula, directly impacts its workers’ compensation insurance cost.

 To keep your workers’ comp claims and insurance premiums low, strive to maintain a safe work environment.
 For office workers, this may mean being conscious of ergonomic work environments.
+(With that in mind, employers need to think about workers’ comp considerations for employees who work from home.)
 For companies with 20 or more workers, or with hazardous exposures, this may involve the implementation of an Injury and Illness Prevention Program (IIPP).
-According to the Occupational Health and Safety Administration (OSHA), there are also recordkeeping requirements for serious work-related injuries and illnesses based on a minimum number of employees, though certain industries are exempt.
+According to the Occupational Health and Safety Administration (OSHA), there are also reporting requirements for serious work-related injuries and illnesses based on a minimum number of employees along with recordkeeping forms to fill out, though certain industries are exempt.
+This OSHA safety and health handbook provides an overview for small businesses.

 Need help getting started?
 Reach out to us at Gusto, where our automated workers’ comp service will take care of everything for you.